MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 ## Prerequisites

-You may use either a pre-existing key vault and key, or you may create new ones to use with Azure Managed Lustre.
-See the required settings below to ensure you have a properly configured key vault and key.
+You can use either a pre-existing key vault and key, or you can create new ones to use with Azure Managed Lustre.
+See the following required settings to ensure you have a properly configured key vault and key.

 ### Create a key vault and key